CDLUC3/ezid/templates/doc/apidoc.2.rst

 All user accounts are permitted to create test identifiers.
-EZID also provides an "apitest" account that is permitted to create only test identifiers.  `Contact UC3`_ for the password for this account.
+EZID also provides an "apitest" account that is permitted to create only test identifiers.  `Contact us`_ for the password for this account.
-Additionally, please `Contact UC3`_ before embarking on any large-scale testing, specifically, before creating more than 10,000 test identifiers.
+Additionally, please `contact us`_ before embarking on any large-scale testing, specifically, before creating more than 10,000 test identifiers.

 Test identifiers and reserved identifiers are orthogonal concepts.
 A test identifier has a limited lifetime and is deleted by EZID when it